 And you can apply this type of social listening whether you’re looking for something specific to achieve a brand goal, or a combination of all factors to create an overall picture of your audience, or varying audience segments.

 The key to all of it is social sentiment analysis and this factor can be applied to all other tactics.
 Sentiment analysis reveals your cheerleaders, and likewise, most determined detractors.
-This helps you asses the actions needed to accelerate your brand – and avoid sweeping changes for an audience that isn’t invested.
+This helps you assess the actions needed to accelerate your brand – and avoid sweeping changes for an audience that isn’t invested.

 If you have a lot of passionate negative sentiment about customer service, for instance, you’ll want to focus your efforts on that direction.
 Or if you’re seeing a lot of negative conversation about competitors in your category, you know to make sure you keep up with offering stellar service, and even find ways to stand out amongst the crowd in your messaging.